-Lynn, a DaVita renal dietitian in Maryland, conducted a study involving people on hemodialysis who substituted liquid egg whites for meat.
-Her hope was that doing this would help dialysis patients keep their protein or albumin levels up while controlling phosphorus levels and reducing the amount of phosphorus binders patients would have to take.
+Lynn, a DaVita® renal dietitian in Maryland, conducted a study involving people on hemodialysis who substituted liquid egg whites for meat.
+She hoped this would help dialysis patients keep their protein or albumin levels up while controlling phosphorus levels and reducing the amount of phosphorus binders patients would have to take.

-Albumin is the most common protein found in the blood.
-It provides the body with the protein needed to both maintain growth and repair tissues.
-During a dialysis treatment, the albumin in your blood also helps with fluid removal.
-Albumin helps “pull” extra fluid from swollen tissues back into the blood, where it can then be removed by dialysis.
+Albumin is the most common protein found in the blood, providing the body with the protein needed to both maintain growth and repair tissues.
+During a dialysis treatment, the albumin in your blood also helps with fluid removal by “pulling” extra fluid from swollen tissues back into the blood, where it can then be removed by dialysis.
 Kidney Disease Outcomes Quality Initiative guidelines, from the National Kidney Foundation, recommends that a blood albumin level be 4.0 g/dl or higher.
 That is also DaVita’s goal for all dialysis patients.

-Lynn got the idea for the egg white study from one of her patients on hemodialysis who consumed eight ounces of liquid pasteurized egg whites a day.
+Lynn got the idea for the study from one of her patients on hemodialysis who consumed eight ounces of liquid pasteurized egg whites a day.

 “He seemed to have an excellent albumin level and was on very little phosphorus binders,” she said.
 “He and I discussed this, and we felt that it was due to this replacement in his diet.
 After eating like this for months, his labs still remained excellent.
 We discussed this with the Medical Director and concluded this would be an excellent research study.
 There was very little research on pasteurized liquid egg whites in relation to phosphorus in dialysis patients.”

 Lynn then applied for, and received, a DaVita research grant to perform a research study on the effect of egg whites to lower phosphorus levels.